Bradford Teaching Hospitals is seeking public and patient governors to sit on the Foundation Trust’s Council.

-This is an exciting opportunity to represent the interests of our service users, local communities and foundation trust members.
+This is an exciting opportunity to represent the interests of our service users, our local communities and our Foundation Trust members.

 As a governor you will be able to:

-• ensure there is robust challenge about the strategic direction of the Trust, its vision and how it is performing;
+- ensure there is robust challenge about the strategic direction of the Trust, our vision and how we are performing

-• take part in meetings of the council of governors, its committees, governor training days to represent the views from your constituencies and carry out the statutory duties of a governor.
+- take part in meetings of the Council of Governors, its committees, governor training days and Joint Council of Governors/Board of Directors sessions to represent the interests of Foundation Trust members and the public as you carry out the statutory duties of a governor.

-The council is made up of staff, appointed governors from partner organisations and 10 elected members from our public and patient constituencies.
-Candidates must be a Trust member, aged 16 or over and live in the area they want to represent.
+The Council is made up of staff, appointed governors from partner organisations and 13 elected members from our public and patient constituencies.
+Candidates must be a Foundation Trust member, aged 16 or over and live in the area they want to represent.

-The Election Centre, 33 Clarendon Road, London N8 0NW
+or by post: Civica Election Services, The Election Centre, 33 Clarendon Rd, London N8 0NW

-Voting papers will be distributed to members within the relevant constituencies on 13 November.
-The deadline for return of completed voting papers is 3 December and the results will be announced on 4 December.
+Voting papers will be distributed to members, within the relevant constituencies, on Tuesday, 8 November.
+The deadline for return of completed voting papers is Thursday, 1 December.